Director's Spotlight

 A Deep Dive into the 1927 Vision of Nikolay Khodataev

 As we revisit the 1927 masterpiece Odna iz mnogikh, we are struck by the meticulous attention to detail that Nikolay Khodataev applied to every frame.
-Anchored by a narrative that is both personal and universal, it bridges the gap between traditional Animation and contemporary vision.
+Anchored by a narrative that is both personal and universal, it bridges the gap between traditional Short and contemporary vision.

 In Odna iz mnogikh, Nikolay Khodataev pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.